Luggenemenener: The Black Line

 The Black Line was a sequence of survey lines drawn up by colonial forces in order to protect themselves from Aboriginal attacks as colonisation encroached on their homeland.

 The Black Line was defended by approximately 2200 men, including militaries, free men, and 1,200 criminals.

 According to Luggenemenener,(T)he soldiers [extended] for a long way and that they kept firing off muskets.
-Said plenty of horsemen, plenty of soldiers, plenty of big fires on the hills. … [I] was afraid [the soldiers] would shoot [us].Fearing that they would be shot by the soldiers, Luggenemenener persuaded the others to follow her to Batman's farm, where they arrived on October 19th.
+Said plenty of horsemen, plenty of soldiers, plenty of big fires on the hills. … [I] was afraid [the soldiers] would shoot [us].Fearing that they would be shot by the soldiers, Luggenemenener persuaded the others to follow her to Batman's farm, where they arrived on October 19.
 They were aware that something significant was taking place.
 This band was led by the respected chief Mannalargenna, who used his diplomatic skills as a slave trader on the sea frontier to charm Batman and his neighbours.
 This friendliness, on the other hand, may have been a ruse.
 Mannalargenna and his band deserted Batman’s farm in the middle of the night, helping themselves to his dogs and supplies after obtaining food and protection for ten days.
 They raided two huts on the South Esk River the next day but were pursued by a group of whites.
 The band was surprised while plundering a hut at Fingal after a skirmish at Grants Mill, and two warriors were killed.
 They arrived at Cape Portland thirteen days later and began sending smoke signals to George Augustus Robinson, who had only a few days earlier formed a temporary mission on Swan Island.
 On the 15th of November, a group of envoys arrived to collect the one woman and five men of whom remained from this band to the mission.

 Flinders Island

-From 1830, the last of Tasmania's Aboriginal population, including Luggenemenener were banished to Flinders Island's Settlement Point (or Wybalenna,which means "Black Man's House" in the Ben Lomond language).
+From 1830, the last of Tasmania's Aboriginal population, including Luggenemenener were banished to Flinders Island's Settlement Point (or Wybalenna Aboriginal Establishment, roughly translated as "Black Man's Houses" from the Ben Lomond language).
 These 160 survivors were deemed safe from white settlers in this area, but living conditions were bad, diseases spread quickly, and the resettlement scheme was short-lived.
 Luggenemenener died on March 21, 1837.
 George Augustus Robinson, the Protector of Aborigines on Flinders Island, dubbed her Queen Charlotte.